 - Appellate – This section, which is located in both Phoenix and Tucson, is responsible for overseeing all appellate work filed by the U.S. Attorney's Office in the Ninth Circuit, acting as the office's liaison with the U.S. Department of Justice and Solicitor General's Office on appellate matters, and handling special projects at the direction of the U.S. Attorney.

 - Courthouse Unit – This unit supports the office's criminal divisions by handling initial appearances and other hearings and overseeing grand jury matters.

 The Yuma office handles the initial intake and charging of a large number of immigration, drug, and firearm cases arising from the Yuma region.
 It also serves as a resource for the region's law enforcement agencies and victims of federal crimes.

 The Flagstaff office handles the initial intake and charging of a large number of cases arising from Northern Arizona, with a particular emphasis on cases arising from Indian Country and the region's federal lands.
 It also serves as a resource for the region's law enforcement agencies, often providing training to those agencies, and victims of federal crimes.

-- The District of Arizona Administrative Division – This division is responsible for all administrative programs for the district.
-Departments within the division include; Human Resources, Information Technology, Procurement and Support Services, and Finance and Budget Analysis.
+- Administrative Division – This division is responsible for all administrative programs for the district.
+Its departments include Human Resources, Information Technology, Procurement and Support Services, and Finance and Budget Analysis.